triton-inference-server/server/docs/build.md

 * Use the CMake files in [build](../build) to build Triton's core shared library and *tritonserver* executable.

-* Fetch each request backend and build it using the CMake file from the corresponding backend repo.
+* Fetch each requested backend and build it using the CMake file from the corresponding backend repo.
 For example, the ONNX Runtime backend is built using [triton-inference-server/onnxruntime_backend/CMakeLists.txt](https://github.com/triton-inference-server/onnxruntime_backend/blob/main/CMakeLists.txt).
 Some